Elieblo/Elieblo/README.md

 - 👋 Hi, I’m @Elieblo
-- 💞️ I want to collaborate on HTML and CSS
+- 💞️ I want to collaborate on Python, HTML and CSS
 - 📫 How to reach me: elieb.other@gmail.com

 <!---